stoeps13/connections-doc/source/admin/install/upgrade_considerations.md

 Watch out for the --network-plugin flag.
 You will need to remove it from /var/lib/kubelet/kubeadm-flags.env, otherwise kublet won't start after upgrading to v1.24.
 For details, view the [GitHub issue](https://github.com/kubernetes/website/issues/33640).

+!!! note
-**Note:** Since we switched the container runtime from Docker to containerd, there is a possibility that all pods will show status as 'ImagePullBackOff'.
+    Since we switched the container runtime from Docker to containerd, there is a possibility that all pods will show status as 'ImagePullBackOff'.

 ## Kubernetes {#section_avm_v5x_bvb .section}